 Based on the amazing true story of a pigeon who saved a group of soldiers.
 An American battalion fighting in WWI used several trained carrier pigeons to help relay messages back and forth.
 When the soldiers become lost, they realize Cher Ami is their last hope of survival.
 They send the pigeon with a message, and pray that the brave bird can make the journey.

-In the 1800s, a railway inspector lost his leg in an accident and feared that the tragedy would also mean the end of his livelihood.
+In the 1800s, a railway inspector lost both of his legs in an accident and feared that the tragedy would also mean the end of his livelihood.
 But Jim had an idea that might save his job–he trained Jack, a clever baboon, to help him do all of the things he couldn’t do with only one leg.

 Chapter Books About Animals